tmpim/hatsune/README.md

 (also it's cute like miku)

 ## what's in the box?
   - `hatsune` - cute event loop and coroutine scheduler
   - `miku` - future/promise implementation
   - `async` - create a miku from a yielding/awaiting function, instead of using miku callbacks
   - `await` - await a miku, also available as `miku:await`
   - `awaitSafe` - await a miku, catching errors and returning `boolean, result`, also available as `miku:awaitSafe`

+hatsune also provides a few optional modules:
+  - `rin` - async http library

 ## examples